jasonrohrer/CastleDoctrine/documentation/Readme.txt

 == Screen Size ==

-If the game doesn't look good at the default 640x480 full-screen on your monitor, you can edit the screen dimensions in the "settings" folder.
-You can also toggle full-screen mode.
+The game defaults to windowed mode, automatically picking the largest possible window that fits comfortably on your monitor.
+You can override this behavior by editing useLargestWindow.ini in the settings folder.
+After that, you can control the window size by editing screenWidth.ini and screenHeight.ini.

+The same size settings are also used as a target screen resolution if you switch the game to full-screen mode in the settings folder.
 Once the game has been started in full-screen mode, you can switch to windowed mode by pressing Alt-Enter.

 If the game seems sluggish at the default 60 frames-per-second, try switching to 30 FPS by putting a 1 in "settings/halfFrameRate.ini".